-IUPAC defines the atomic weight as follows:
+However, the IUPAC definition for atomic weight is as follows:

 “An atomic weight (relative atomic mass) of an element from a specified source is the ratio of the average mass per atom of the element to 1/12 of the mass of an atom of 12C.”

 Normally, we denote this value in the left upper corner of the element (as superscript) as an integer value.
-Different isotopes have different mass numbers, because their neutrons vary.
-So the mass number of an element gives the mass of the element in integers.
-The difference between the mass number and the atomic number of an element gives the number of neutrons it has.
+Different isotopes have different mass numbers because their neutrons vary.
+Thus, the mass number of an element gives the mass of the element in integers.
+The difference between mass number and atomic number of an element gives the number of its neutrons.

-What is the difference between Atomic Weight and Mass Number?
+What is the Difference Between Atomic Weight and Mass Number?

+The key difference between atomic weight and mass number is that atomic weight is the average mass calculated considering all the isotopes whereas mass number gives the mass of the specific isotope.
+Most of the time, the mass number is considerably different from the atomic weight.
 For example, bromine has two isotopes.
 The mass number of one isotope is 79, whereas the mass number of the other isotope is 81.
-Atomic weight of bromine is 79.904, which is different from both the isotope masses.
+Moreover, the atomic weight of bromine is 79.904, which is different from both the isotope masses.